 After making the decision to commit fully to tennis, Giron quickly ascended up the national junior rankings and eventually became the No. 1 college recruit in the nation.
 The Southern California native chose to play collegiate tennis at nearby UCLA, where he emerged as the team’s preeminent player throughout the Bruins’ 2014 National Championship campaign.

 On the pro tour, success hasn’t come as easily for Giron.
 Transitioning away from the camaraderie of college coaches and teammates proved difficult, especially when compounded with two debilitating hip injuries that required surgery and extensive time away from the court.

 While many young players may have folded under the mounting stress of elusive on-court success and repeat injuries, Giron has battled his way back into the spotlight throughout the last year.

 In August of 2018, Giron earned his first tour-level win at Los Cabos, and even served for the set before falling to eventual finalist Juan Martin Del Potro.
-Giron continued to impress in January of this year, as he won his maiden ATP Challenger Tour title at the Orlando Open.
+Giron continued to impress in January of last year, as he won his maiden ATP Challenger Tour title at the Orlando Open.

 Throughout the 2018-2019 Oracle Challenger Series, Giron showed flashes of what made him the most highly sought-after college recruit in the nation and one of the premier players in college tennis.
 He participated at all four stops of the Series, capping off his run with a doubles title at the Oracle Challenger Series Indian Wells alongside partner JC Aragone.